Your Position: Home - Multilayer PCB - Lead-Free HASL

 For more multilayer pcb design tipsinformation, please contact us.
 We will provide professional answers.

-· Lead-free HASL: As the name suggests, lead-free HASL uses a solder alloy that does not contain lead.
-These alloys typically consist of a mix of tin (Sn), silver (Ag), and sometimes other metals like copper (Cu).
-These alloys comply with RoHS (Restriction of Hazardous Substances) regulations, which restrict the use of certain hazardous materials in electronics.
+· Lead-free HASL: As its name indicates, lead-free HASL employs solder alloys without lead.
+Commonly, mixtures of tin (Sn), silver (Ag), and occasionally copper (Cu) are used.
+These comply with RoHS (Restriction of Hazardous Substances) directives banning certain hazardous substances from electronics.

 Environmental Concerns: